AviatrixSystems/avxlabs-docs/ace_ops/docs/lab3.md

 ### 2.8 NGFW issue remediation

 In the next two sections, you will be asked to access the Fortinet firewall to resolve the configuration issue.
 You will be prompted to accept a self-signed certificate.
-If you are using a corporate laptop, please proceed with task **2.8.1** (<span style='color:#33ECFF'>Guacamole Client</span>); otherwise, proceed with task **2.8.2**.
+If you are using a corporate laptop, please proceed with task **2.8.1** (<span style='color:#33ECFF'>Guacamole Client - Corporate laptop</span>); otherwise, proceed with task **2.8.2**.

 #### 2.8.1 NGFW Misconfiguration <span style='color:#33ECFF'>(Guacamole Client)</span></summary>